katma889/CRW-assembly-pipeline/README.md

 porechop -i ../crw_nanopore_filtered.fastq.gz -o crw_ont_nanolyse_porechop.fastq.gz --threads 10

 ```
-We used `FLye` to assemble the long read data from Oxford Minion.
+Among different assemblers that were tried for assefor Nanopore Long reads,`FLye` gave the best assembly, Therefore We used `FLye`2.9 version to assemble the long read data from Oxford Minion.
 The script for `flye` assembly algorithm is given below;

 Script for Flye